John McCormack (tenor): Career

 McCormack originally ended his career at the Royal Albert Hall in London, during 1938.
-However, one year after that farewell concert, he was back singing for the Red Cross and in support of the war effort.
+However, a year after that farewell concert, he was back singing for the Red Cross and in support of the war effort.
 He gave concerts, toured, broadcast and recorded in this capacity until 1943 when poor health finally forced him to retire permanently.

+Personal life and death

+McCormack married Lily Foley in 1906; they had two children, Cyril and Gwen.

 Ill with emphysema, he bought a house near the sea, "Glena", Booterstown, Dublin.
-After years of increasingly poor health, and a series of infectious illnesses, including influenza and pneumonia, McCormack died at his home in Booterstown on 16 September 1945.
+After years of increasingly poor health and a series of infectious illnesses, including influenza and pneumonia, McCormack died at his home in Booterstown on 16 September 1945.
 He is buried in Deansgrange Cemetery, St. Patrick's section, plot reference E/120.

 Honours

 McCormack was much honoured and decorated for his musical career.
 In 1928, he received the title of Papal Count from Pope Pius XI in recognition of his work for Catholic charities.
 He had earlier received three papal knighthoods, Knight of the Order of the Holy Sepulchre (KHS), Knight of the Order of St. Gregory the Great (KSG) and Knight of the Order of St. Sylvester (KSS).
 He was also a Knight of Malta and a Privy Chamberlain of the Sword and Cape, an honour which is known now as a Gentlemen of His Holiness.

 One of the most famous performances of McCormack's Irish career was his singing of César Franck's Panis angelicus to the hundreds of thousands who thronged Dublin's Phoenix Park for the 1932 Eucharistic Congress.

 A life-sized bronze statue of McCormack by sculptor Elizabeth O'Kane was established in Dublin on 19 June 2008.
 The statue stands in the Iveagh Gardens, close to the National Concert Hall.

-In his hometown of Athlone, he is commemorated by the Athlone Institute of Technology who named their performance hall after him, the John McCormack Hall.
+In his hometown of Athlone, he is commemorated by the Athlone Institute of Technology, which named its performance hall after him, the John McCormack Hall.

 He is also commemorated by an English Heritage blue plaque on the house near Hampstead in London, 24 Ferncroft Avenue, where he lived from 1908 until 1913.

-A silver €10 collectors coin with a mintage of 8,000 pieces was issued by the Central Bank of Ireland in January 2014 featuring a portrait of McCormack; the coin was issued as part of the EUROPA star series in keeping with the 2014 theme of European musicians.
+A silver €10 collectors coin with a mintage of 8,000 pieces was issued by the Central Bank of Ireland in January 2014, featuring a portrait of McCormack; the coin was issued as part of the EUROPA star series in keeping with the 2014 theme of European musicians.

 A statue of the tenor was unveiled in a square newly named in his honour outside the Civic Centre in Athlone on 24 October 2014.
 The sculpture, created by the Irish artist Rory Beslin, was celebrated by free admission to an exhibition of the celebrated singer's memorabilia.

+In 1984, a street in Washington, D.C., was named in his honour.
+The street is near the Basilica of the National Shrine of the Immaculate Conception and commemorates McCormack's role in supporting its construction by singing a benefit recital in 1928.